 Clinical staff oversee the self-disbursement and ingestion of medication as per our medication policy.

 No, the DSYTC is a smoke-free facility.
-Consistent with our philosophy of healthy lifestyle attainment, tobacco use of any kind is not permitted while in residential treatment at the DSYTC.
+Consistent with our philosophy of healthy lifestyle attainment, tobacco use of any kind is not permitted while in live-in treatment at the DSYTC.
 This includes during outings or other activities that occur off DSYTC property.
 If required, clients can be provided with Nicotine Replacement Therapy (NRT) such as the patch and/or lozenges to help with nicotine withdrawal.
 Smoking cessation counselling is also provided as part of the DSYTC program.
 Note: For pregnant youth and those under 18 years of age, Nicotine Replacement Therapy (NRT) may not be provided without specific medical consent.

-Yes.
-Residential clients receive individualized academic programming and are able to earn high school credits through our partnership with the M.F.
+Yes, live-in clients receive individualized academic programming and are able to earn high school credits through our partnership with the M.F.
 McHugh Education Centre (September through July).
 Support for college, university, ILC’s or other academic programming is also available for those who have completed high school.

 We are always subject to the privacy rights of the youth under the consent to release information legislation, which may prohibit the degree of information sharing at times.

-Clients are able to receive and place select telephone calls throughout their time in residential treatment.
+Clients are able to receive and place select telephone calls throughout their time in live-in treatment.
 However, in order to avoid programming interruptions and to maintain programming consistency, phone calls are only permitted at select times and with select individuals (determined in consultation with the youth).

-Caregivers are strongly encouraged to visit their youth while they are partaking in residential treatment (siblings are also welcome to visit as are extended family members – space permitting).
+Caregivers are strongly encouraged to visit their youth while they are partaking in live-in treatment (siblings are also welcome to visit as are extended family members – space permitting).
 Scheduled visiting times typically occur on weekends.

 In order to support and facilitate full reintegration and rehabilitation into real life environments, weekend home visits are often provided.
-These visits generally occur after a minimum of 2 months of residential treatment, and ample notice is provided so that the therapist involved can help both the youth and family prepare for a successful visit.
+These visits generally occur after a minimum of 2 months of live-in treatment, and ample notice is provided so that the therapist involved can help both the youth and family prepare for a successful visit.
 Please note that families are responsible for covering all necessary travel expenses that may be incurred as a result of such visits.

 Caregiver involvement is a critically important part of our treatment process.
 Specific services include caregiver support, family counseling and educational groups.
-Such family services are available to caregivers of youth within the residential program, as well as those who qualify for residential admission but are on the waitlist, as well as those engaged in ACC aftercare.
+Such family services are available to caregivers of youth within the residential program, as well as those who qualify for live-in treatment admission but are on the waitlist, as well as those engaged in ACC aftercare.